Policy last updated

 Student Family Occupation (SFO) and Student Family Education (SFE) data is reported during the Mid-Year (August) Census and used for calculating elements of the SRP for the following year.
 SFO and SFE data submitted in the Mid-year (August) Census is not used to update SRP funding for that year.

-Schools should ensure that SFO and SFE details have been collected from families through the student enrolment form for new and existing students and captured on CASES21 and that proper processes are in place to ensure this information is up-to-date.
+Schools must ensure that SFO and SFE details have been collected from families through the student enrolment form for new and existing students and captured on CASES21 and that proper processes are in place to ensure this information is up-to-date.

-Schools should review student records with missing SFO or SFE details and seek information from those families.
+Schools may review student records with missing SFO or SFE details and seek information from those families.
 To assist in this process, schools are advised to run the CASES21 report entitled ‘Primary Family Education and Occupation’ (DF21005).

 Schools are encouraged to access documents held on the SRP website to assist with difficult categorisations.
 Refer to Student Resource Package.